Climbing the Classical Pyramid:Steffen Peters on CONTACT -Part 3

 Dolly extends Bean for a few strides in trot, but when she asks him to come back and shorten his strides, he pushes down and continues on in a longer frame.

 Steffen: “Okay come back to the walk a little bit.
 I want you to think a bit more about the purpose of lengthening the horse – training beyond the judges and the show arena.
 We just want to test the lengthening to get the reaction from the horse; I know he can lengthen, I saw that very quickly.
 The question is did he go, yes, did he come back, nope!
 To me that’s the job to be testing in the warm up.
-I want simplicity, Dolly can ask him to lengthen gently forward from the leg.”
+I want simplicity, Dolly can you ask him to lengthen gently forward from the leg.”

 Dolly asks Bean to lengthen for six strides then come back.